-No Outlet, No Problem!
+No Outlet?
+No Problem!
 Infiltrate

-The combination of an engaged, committed client and proactive contractor have led to an innovative, usable design that will serve city residents for decades to come.
+The combination of an engaged, committed client and a proactive contractor led to an innovative, usable design that will serve city residents for decades to come.

-1. Introduce the park and site.
-Frame the unique circumstances on site.
+1. Introduce the park and site; frame the unique circumstances on site

-2. Introduce some of the issues encountered in the design process and how they were tackled.
+2. Introduce some of the issues encountered in the design process and how they were tackled

 ABOUT THE PRESENTER

-Jennifer Young has 13 years of consulting experience, specializing in various aspects of water resources engineering including low impact development (LID), green infrastructure, and Integrated Stormwater Management Planning.
+Jennifer Young has 13 years of consulting experience, specializing in various aspects of water resources engineering, including low impact development (LID), green infrastructure, and integrated stormwater management planning.

-Jennifer has extensive experience in scoping, design, construction and inspection, and monitoring of LID facilities, including road side and retrofit LID applications.
+Jennifer has extensive experience in scoping, design, construction and inspection, and monitoring of LID facilities, including roadside and retrofit LID applications.
 She has completed many projects across Canada and has extensive knowledge of the challenges involved in LID design and construction.

-Jennifer has applied her expertise in drafting bylaws, standards, specifications, and typical drawings for stormwater green infrastructure, as well as the development of city-wide LID and GI programs and stormwater utilities across Canada.
+Jennifer has applied her expertise in drafting bylaws, standards, specifications and typical drawings for stormwater green infrastructure, as well as the development of city-wide LID and GI programs and stormwater utilities across Canada.